-Creating an elaborate park system was probably the furthest thought from their minds when the Denny party arrived at Alki Point on November 13, 1851.
-All they could see through the rain were trees, more trees, and water.
+Upon arriving that fall, all they could see through the rain were trees, more trees, and water.
 Building a home was far more important than building a place to play.
-And yet, just 33 years later Seattle had its first park and 20 years after that, the city had a comprehensive plan for major parks and parkways that would rival any found in the United States.
+And yet, just 33 years later Seattle had its first park and, 20 years after that, the city had a comprehensive plan for major parks and parkways that would rival any found in the United States.

 Few cities in the world can claim such an achievement.
-Today's citizens owe a debt of gratitude to the landscape architects most responsible for crafting this master plan-the Olmsted family of Brookline, Massachusetts, who are best known for designing Central Park and the Boston and Buffalo park systems.
-The Olmsted Brothers firm worked in Seattle for 34 years, designing 37 parks and playgrounds including Colman, Frink, Green Lake, Interlaken, Jefferson, Mt.
-Baker, Seward, Volunteer, Washington Park and Arboretum and Woodland parks, as well as Lincoln Park (now known as the Bobby Morris Playfield), Hiawatha Playground and Lake Washington, Magnolia, and Ravenna boulevards.
+Today’s citizens owe a debt of gratitude to the landscape architects most responsible for crafting this master plan — the Olmsted family of Brookline, Massachusetts, who are best known for designing Central Park and Boston’s “Emerald Necklace” of parks.
+The Olmsted Brothers’ work in Seattle spanned 34 years, culminating in the design of 37 parks and playgrounds including Cal Anderson (originally Lincoln), Colman, Frink, Green Lake, Hiawatha, Jefferson, Schmitz, Seward, Volunteer, Washington Park Arboretum and Woodland parks, as well as Lake Washington, Magnolia, and Interlaken boulevards.

-Park planners across the country recognize Seattle's Olmsted park system as one of the best preserved and best designed in the United States.
+Park planners across the country recognize Seattle’s Olmsted park system as one of the most contiguous and best preserved in the United States.
 More importantly, while many eastern cities have only one or two Olmsted-designed parks, Seattle has an extensive multi-park plan linked by boulevards.
-It is this legacy that makes Seattle one of the most livable spots in the country.
+This legacy of extensive public shoreline, stunning views and scenic green connections between parks helps to make Seattle one of the most livable spots in the country.

 When the Board contacted the landscape architecture firm in Brookline, Massachusetts, however, they discovered that Frederick Law Olmsted was in poor health.
 He would die the following year.
 His son, Frederick Jr., had joined the firm, now known as the Olmsted Brothers, but he was teaching and could not make it to Seattle.
 The firm wrote that their senior partner, John Charles Olmsted, was available.
 The dubious Board wanted to know more about this ‘other’ Olmsted.
 After the firm sent a letter listing his extensive park planning work, which they normally felt was rather unnecessary, the Board finally hired John Charles Olmsted.
 Rarely did the Board of Park Commissioners ever make such a wise decision in choosing the ‘wrong’ man.